Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/08-using-hostmem/README.rst

         throw_if_error(err,"failed to allocate io buffer");

 Before running the host memory-based application ensure that you have preconfigured and preallocated the host memory for CU access.
-For this testcase setting a host memory size of 1G is sufficient.
+For this test case, a host memory size of 1G is sufficient.

 .. code::